kiconiaworks/aws-cost-reporter/README.md

 - LOG_LEVEL: Cloudwatch log level (DEFAULT=INFO)
 - UTC_OFFSET: (float) Time offset from UTC for date time display in reports
 - PROJECTSERVICES_TOPN: Number of Top Projects to include in the "Top N Tag (ProjectID) Service Breakdown" report (DEFAULT=10)
+- BREAKDOWN_EC2_OTHER: Enable breakdown of "EC2 - Other" costs into specific usage types (DEFAULT=true)

 ## AWS Configuration